apnadkarni/blt/doc/tree.rst

     **continue**
       Processing stops on that subtree and continues on the next.

-  **-glob** *string*
+  **-glob** *patternString*
-    Test each node to *string* using global pattern matching.
+    Test each node to *patternString* using global pattern matching.
     Matching is done in a fashion similar to that used by the C-shell.

   **-invert**
     Select non-matching nodes.
 Any node that *doesn't* match the given